jhajek/Linux-text-book-part-1/Chapter-02/chapter-02.md

 #### Part 1

 Most of the popular and functional pieces of software you use everyday involve Free and OpenSource.
 Choose 1 case studies from [http://highscalability.com](http://highscalability.com "High Scalability") and create a review of the company's architecture based the listed items.
 Try to choose a company you use.
-Using software such as [Loom](https://loom.com "Video recording software"), [OBS](https://obsproject.org "OBS software"), or even your own Smart Phone.
-Record a video of you answering (not reading the answers) to these questions.
+Follow the submission directions provided by your instructor.

 Choose one from this list: